4norak/Bitburner-Scripts/netscript/README.md

 |:--------:|:--------|
 | `_` | The hostname of the server to gain money from |

+## monitor.js

+Monitors and displays the status of services.

 ## solve-contracts.js

 Solves contracts by using the api in [coding-contracts](/coding-contracts).